rubenpostma/programmeerproject/README.md

 ![](doc/sketch interface.png)

-I will use the databases from the Organisation for Economic Co-operation and Development (OECD), which works close with ODA.
+I will use the databases from the Organisation for Economic Co-operation and Development (OECD) (http://stats.oecd.org/Index.aspx?datasetcode=TABLE5), which works close with ODA.
 I want to set these data in a JSON format.

 A similar visualization can be found on the site of the OECD but shows only a map that only shows how much a of the aid a country receives is ODA.